augerai/a2ml/README.md

 $ pytest pytest --cov='a2ml' --cov-report html tests/
 ```

-## A2ML Classes
+## Implementing A2ML for Another AutoML Provider
-The A2ML Model class in A2ML.PY abstracts out the PREDICT (ICTEDPR) pipeline.
+The A2ML Model class in A2ML.PY abstracts out the PREDIT (ITEDPR) pipeline.
 Implementations are provided for Google Cloud AutoML Tables (GCModel), Azure AutoML (AZModel) and Auger.AI (Auger).
 If you want to add support for another AutoML provider of your choice, implement a child class of Model as shown below (replacing each "pass" with your own code.

 ```
   class AnotherAutoMLModel(Model):